paradigmxyz/local_reth/README.md

 1. Install Docker and Docker Compose
 2. Clone this repository `git clone git@github.com:loren/local_reth.git`
 3. `cd local_reth`
-3. Run `docker-compose up -d`
+4. Run `docker-compose up -d`
-4. Verify the node has started up by running `docker-compose logs -f reth`
+5. Verify the node has started up by running `docker-compose logs -f reth`
-4. Run `./watch.sh` to see the stats that Prometheus is collecting
+6. Run `./watch.sh` to see the stats that Prometheus is collecting
+7. Open "http://localhost:3000" in your browser and log into Grafana w/ user: "admin", pass: "admin" to view the "reth" dashboard

 ## What's happening